VK LAB / Cinematography Notes

 Digital Cinema, Analog Texture

-Why clean digital images often need controlled imperfection, tactile color and texture to feel emotionally useful in fashion and beauty films.
+Why clean digital images often need controlled imperfection, tactile color and texture to feel emotionally useful.

 Read article